-Our businesses have been designated as essential services and, therefore, each one of the Company's business locations remains open and ready to provide service to their communities in this time of need.
+Our businesses remain open and ready to provide service to their communities in this time of need.
 While our businesses provide an essential public function, along with a critical responsibility to the communities and families they serve, the health and safety of our employees and the families we serve remain our top priority.
 The Company has taken additional steps during this time to continually review and update our processes and procedures to comply with all regulatory mandates and procure additional supplies to ensure that each of our businesses have appropriate personal protective equipment to provide these essential services.
 The Company has also implemented additional safety and precautionary measures as it concerns our businesses' day-to-day interaction with the families and communities they serve.

 The overall impact of the macroeconomic environment to the deathcare industry from COVID-19 may provide varying results as compared to other industries.
 Our industry's revenues are impacted by various factors, including the number of funeral services performed, the average price for a service and the mix of traditional burial versus cremation contracts.
-Changes in the macroeconomic environment as a result of the pandemic have, to this point, begun to normalize consistent with pre-COVID-19 levels as it relates to volumes and the services we provide.
+During the third quarter of 2021, changes in the macroeconomic environment as a result of the pandemic have, to this point, led to an increase in funeral volumes and the services we provide.
 Our businesses have remained focused on being innovative and resourceful, providing families immediate service as part of the grieving process.

-Within our financial reporting environment, we have considered various areas that could affect the results of our operations, though the scope, severity and duration of these impacts remain uncertain at this time because the ultimate impact of COVID-19 remains uncertain, including the potential impacts of new variants of COVID-19, such as the delta variant, and any resulting government responses to such variants.
+Within our financial reporting environment, we have considered various areas that could affect the results of our operations, though the scope, severity and duration of these impacts remain uncertain at this time because the ultimate impact of COVID-19 remains uncertain, including the potential impacts of new variants of COVID-19, such as the Delta variant, and any resulting government responses to such variants.
 We do not believe we are vulnerable to certain concentrations, whether by geographic area, revenue for specific products or our relationships with our vendors.
 Our relationships with our vendors and suppliers have remained consistent and we continue to receive reliable service.
 Remote working arrangements, when utilized, have not materially affected our ability to maintain and support operations, including financial reporting systems, internal controls over financial reporting, and disclosure controls and procedures.